Chapter 2 - Eligibility Requirements

 Iraqi and Afghan Translators

 While some Iraqi and Afghan nationals are admitted as refugees, others may be admitted into the United States based on their service to the United States Armed Forces as a translator or interpreter (SI-1 classification).
-These aliens are not refugees.
+These noncitizens are not refugees.
 The holder of a SI-1 classification will have an approved Petition for Amerasian, Widow(er), Or Special Immigrant (Form I-360) in order to apply for adjustment of status.
 Iraqi nationals and citizens with an approved Form I-360 do not adjust status as a refugee but rather as employment-based 4th preference special immigrants.

 Iraqi Employees Who Worked On or Behalf of the U.S. Government

 Section 1244 of the National Defense Authorization Act for Fiscal Year 2008 authorizes special immigrant status (SQ-1 classification) for Iraqi nationals who worked for or on behalf of the U.S. government in Iraq on or after March 20, 2003 to be admitted to the United States or adjust to immigrant status.
-These aliens are not refugees.
+These noncitizens are not refugees.
 The holder of a SQ-1 classification must have an approved Form I-360 in order to apply for adjustment of status.
 Iraqi nationals and citizens with an approved Form I-360 do not adjust status as a refugee but rather as employment-based 4th preference special immigrants.

 The Afghan Allies Protection Act of 2009 authorizes special immigrant status (SQ-1 classification) for Afghan nationals who worked for or on behalf of the U.S. government to be admitted to the United States or adjust to immigrant status.
-These aliens are not refugees.
+These noncitizens are not refugees.
 The holder of the SQ-1 classification must have an approved Form I-360 in order to apply for adjustment of status.
 Afghan nationals and citizens with an approved Form I-360 do not adjust status as a refugee but rather as employment-based 4th preference special immigrants.

-Aliens Erroneously Admitted to the United States as Refugees
+Noncitizens Erroneously Admitted to the United States as Refugees

-Sometimes an alien may be erroneously admitted as a refugee as indicated on their admission document (Form I-94).
+Sometimes a noncitizen may be erroneously admitted as a refugee as indicated on their admission document (Form I-94).
 This is most common with derivative asylees, humanitarian parolees, and sometimes Lautenberg parolees.
 The fact that a person was admitted erroneously as a refugee does not make that person eligible to adjust status under the refugee adjustment of status provisions.
 As is the case in all adjustment of status applications, an officer must determine if the person was indeed admitted under the proper classification prior to making a decision on the adjustment application.

 Refugees are required to have 1 year of physical presence in the United States at time of filing the application in order to be eligible to adjust status.
 For applicants who gained derivative refugee status through an approved relative petition and who were in the United States when the petition was approved, the 1 year period begins on the date the relative petition was approved.